joshua-shockley/notes/JavaScript/JavascriptNotes/jsNotes.md

 ##### SO WITH SEING ALL THOSE WAYS TO CREATE FUNCTIONS GO PLAY AND MAKE SOME

+lets talk about classes

+Class objects:
+    they are simple to make and then also to add properties and methods are a simple pattern. to add them in after the fact is also fairly simple

+    lets make a simple class right quick

+    class Car {
+        //inside the constructor we make our properties constructor(make,model,doors,color){
+            this.carMake = make;
+            this.carModel = model;
+            this.carDoors = doors;
+            this.carColor = color;

+        }
+        //outside of the constructor we make our methods type(){
+            return "I have a " + this.carDoors + " door"+ ", " + this.carColor + ", "+ this.carMake + " " + this.carModel;
+        }
+    }

+    //again this is just a simple Class for car...
+    //this could also be a better example if it was vehicle then we could
+    //look at how to pass methods and properties by inheritance from other classes

+        //anyway lets look at how to implement this now let mycar = new Car("jeep", "wrangler", "4", "mango tango pearl");
+        console.log(mycar.type()) // console will output- "I have a 4 door, mango tango pearl, jeep wrangler"

+    AT A LATER TIME I'LL ATTACH A LINK OR JUST PUT IN A FILE NAME HERE FOR A BETTER EXAMPLE

 lets talk about Objects

 lets talk about arrays